pmallol/btc-guessing-game/README.md

 A web app where users guess if the BTC/USD price will go up or down after one minute.

+## Features

+This repository includes the following features:

+1. Real-time BTC/USD price updates: The app fetches the latest BTC/USD price from an API and displays it to the users.

+2. Guessing game: Users can make predictions on whether the BTC/USD price will go up or down after one minute.

+3. Persistence: The app stores user data, including scores and game history, using AWS DynamoDB.

+4. Responsive design: The app is built with TailwindCSS and is optimized for different screen sizes.

 ## Technologies Used

 - Next.js